zarahackaton/imubit-chess-be/README.md

 This backEnd app is running on port 3001 and it mentioned inside "server.ts" file.

-You can choose run it on Docker or not.
+You can choose whether to run it on Docker or not.

 Steps to run (without docker)
 -----------------------------